Skip to content

 A pending log row is created before the AI provider is called.
 If the provider throws (auth error, timeout, bad deployment), a shutdown handler marks the row as error so failed requests are never lost.

-Caller attribution uses debug_backtrace() to identify which plugin initiated the AI request.
+Caller attribution uses debug_backtrace() to identify which plugin initiated the request.

-When a request is blocked, the calling plugin receives a WP_Error with code prompt_prevented and the denial reason is logged.
+When a request is blocked the calling plugin receives a WP_Error with code prompt_prevented.
 See docs/how-blocking-works.md for the full explanation.

 How do I block all plugins and only allow specific ones?